Kingxukai/linux/Documentation/networking/pse-pd/introduction.rst

 Kernel Naming Convention Recommendations
 ----------------------------------------

-For clarity and consistency within the Linux kernel's networking subsystem, the following naming conventions are recommended:
+For clarity and consistency within the woke Linux kernel's networking subsystem, the following naming conventions are recommended:

 - For general PSE (PoE) code, use "c33_pse" key words.
 For example: